her-mirror/Agent-Aara/README.md

 ---

 ## Safety & Disclaimers
-- Ara always appends: _"Consult a doctor for medical advice."_
+- Aara always appends: _"Consult a doctor for medical advice."_
 - Emergency queries (e.g., "severe pain") are flagged and redirected.
 - All advice is informational, not a substitute for professional care.

 ---

-## Extending Ara
+## Extending Aara
 - Add new rules in `rules/` JSON files.
 - Add new tools in `tools/`.
 - Add new data in `data/health_data/` and re-run `setup_vectorstore.py`.